whitepony97/academic-kickstart/content/home/exp.md

   location = "Nanjing,China"
   date_start = "2019-03-01"
   date_end = "2019-08-30"
-  description = """T-Head  cup" is based on the agile development of DTU terminal cloud integrated chip, realizing the communication between sensors and DTU and data uploading to Ali Cloud."""
+  description = """"T-Head cup" is based on the agile development of DTU terminal cloud integrated chip, realizing the communication between sensors and DTU and data uploading to Ali Cloud."""

 +++